adamcobabe/mrv/doc/source/usage.rst

 	>>> select()
 	>>> assert len(getSelection()) == 0

-Please be aware of the fact that ``getSelection`` as well as ``select`` are high-level functions that ephasize convenience over performance.
+Please be aware of the fact that ``getSelection`` as well as ``select`` are high-level functions that emphasize convenience over performance.
 If this matters, use the respective functions in MGlobal instead.

 SelectionLists can be iterated natively, or explicitly be converted into lists::
 	>>> for n in sl: